news

 Screen 2 - pgAdmin control panel

-After gaining access to pgAdmin, let's make a small change in the configuration file to connect to the PostgreSQL database.
+Now edit the configuration file used to connect to the PostgreSQL database.

 Stage 5 – PostgreSQL user configuration

-In the database terminal, add a password for the serverspace user.
-When deploying a DBMS, each user needs to create complex passwords and specify user privileges:
+In the database terminal, add a password for the serverpace user.
+When deploying the DBMS, each user needs to create complex passwords and specify user privileges:

 ALTER USER serverspace PASSWORD 'p@55w0rd';

-Add a new server to the pgAdmin 4 web interface using the Add New Server tool (see Screen 3).
+Use the browser to access the pgAdmin 4 console.
+Add a new server using the Add New Server tool (see Screen 3).

 Adding a new server